TimoSci/eth-validator-checklist/README.md

 * This object has various sub-objects that contain diagnostic methods.
 Examples: `checklist.clients.geth.version_check`, or `checklist.firewall.active?`

-*Warning: Untested software.
-Recommended for use on a QA or test server.
-Make sure it doesn't cause any problems before running on production server*
+*Warning: Alpha software that has not been fully tested.
+Recommended for use on a QA or Test server only.
+Make sure you fully understand this software before running on production server where real ETH is at stake*.